karttur/setup-ide/_posts/2019/2019-05-13-update-eclipse.markdown

 ## Eclipse Installer

-In this post you will first setup the [Eclipse Installer](https://www.eclipse.org/downloads/packages/) and then use the installer for setting up a specific Eclipse version.
+In this post you will first download the [Eclipse Installer](https://www.eclipse.org/downloads/packages/) and then use the installer for setting up a specific Eclipse version.
 If you intend to use the same Eclipse project across several machines, having the same Eclipse version makes life easier.

 ### Download the Eclipse installer